 High Schools of Choice — Grades 7–12

-Students select from a variety of high-school programs with special focuses that lead students into careers and higher education.
+Today’s students are the region’s future employees, entrepreneurs, and business and community leaders.
+Cincinnati Public Schools ensures that students graduate with the knowledge needed to confidently pursue chosen career paths.
+Students can select from a variety of high-school programs with special focuses that lead them into careers and higher education.

 The High School Guide booklet provides detailed information about each CPS high school and the application process.